UMM-CSci-4453-S19/lab-2-schon094/README.md

 #### The REAL power:  **JOINS**

 Before proceeding **make a second table** in your database called `prices`.
-The price table should have columns named
+The `prices` table should have columns named

 field  | data-type
 -------|---------
-prices | fixed with two decimal places notes  | text id     | Same as in `inventory`, but this time do NOT make it `AUTO_INCREMENT` or the `PRIMARY KEY`
+price | fixed with two decimal places notes  | text id     | Same as in `inventory`, but this time do NOT make it `AUTO_INCREMENT` or the `PRIMARY KEY`